brandondavid/BANG/README.md

 Of course, it would be far preferable to have Managers, Tools, and Credentials as their own data structures so that they could be used independently of any company.
 This would also imply that a better backend would involve a RDBMS.

 ## Architecture
-The database is a MongoDB sandbox hosted on AWS through mLab.
+- The database is a MongoDB sandbox hosted on AWS through mLab.

-Express.js is used as a web application framework, which greatly facilitates the webapp being RESTful, which makes it easy to have a REST API.
+- Express.js is used as a web application framework, which greatly facilitates the webapp being RESTful, which makes it easy to have a REST API.

-The API itself is written in Node.js, which means BANG is most of the way to using the classic MEAN (or MERN) stack.
+- The API itself is written in Node.js, which means BANG is most of the way to using the classic MEAN (or MERN) stack.
 However, the templating engine is simply Mustache to avoid unnecessary overhead.

-The entire application is deployed on Heroku and available at [https://bay-area-networking-guide.herokuapp.com](https://bay-area-networking-guide.herokuapp.com)
+- The entire application is deployed on Heroku and available at [https://bay-area-networking-guide.herokuapp.com](https://bay-area-networking-guide.herokuapp.com)

 ## Data Generation
 Placeholder data was generated using [this template](https://github.com/brandondavid/BANG/blob/master/seed/json-generator.md) on Vazha Omanashvili's [JSON Generator](https://www.json-generator.com).

-The output required some cleanup, using the Python script located at LINK

-## CI/CD
+## Testing and CI/CD
-Postman
-Travis
+- Testing is done through a Postman collection, which is called via Newman during CI/CD.
+- CI/CD is done through Travis.

 ## Roadmap
-Move to a relational database
+- Migrate to a relational database
-Raise more endpoints
+- Raise more endpoints (e.g. /tool, /credential, /manager)
-Authentication
+- Authentication
-Frontend
+- Develop frontend